 • Form a new limited company

 How to apply for a UTR number?

-If you are not automatically issued with your unique taxpayer reference, you can:
+If you are not automatically issued with your unique taxpayer reference, you can apply:

-• Apply for a UTR number by phone
+• Apply for a UTR Number by telephone

 You may already have been issued with your number, but may not have been notified yet.
 In this is the case, you should contact HM Revenue and Customs at your earliest convenience.